ROBOT-WSC/SGT-LLC/README.md

 ### Instructions
 The real-time demo of SGT-LLC was built on [rangenet-ros](https://github.com/Natsu-Akatsuki/RangeNet-TensorRT/tree/main) .
-Please refer to [rangenet-ros](https://github.com/Natsu-Akatsuki/RangeNet-TensorRT/tree/main) to configure the semantic segmentation environment and download the model in to `./model/`.
+Please refer to [rangenet-ros](https://github.com/Natsu-Akatsuki/RangeNet-TensorRT/tree/main) to configure the semantic segmentation environment and download the model into `./model/`.

 ### Dependencies